 We did splurge on cocktails, after-dinner “Toffee Coffee” drinks, and a shared dessert for the kids.
 I have always been a fan of dining on the Biltmore Estate, and my experience at Cedric’s was delightful.

 Also in the village is the farm-to-table restaurant, The Bistro, which highlights local ingredients in season.
 This restaurant is a little more formal in atmosphere and in cost, but it is also family-friendly with a children’s menu.

 The Spring Biltmore Experience

 With 8,000 acres, the Biltmore Estate is nature’s playground.
 The Outdoor Adventure Center, located in Antler Hill Village, can help your family plan hikes, biking trips, float trips down the French Broad River, and much more.
-Biltmore is truly a vacation destination, and the perfect time to get a start on your outdoor adventure is during the Estate’s Festival of Flowers season which is now through May 31.
+Biltmore is truly a vacation destination, and the perfect time to get a start on your outdoor adventure is during the Estate’s Festival of Flowers season each spring.

 For more on my N.C. travels and a look at the Inn at Biltmore, located on the Biltmore Estate, visit the Hines-Sight Blog for more stories.
 Be sure to follow me on Instagram @Hinessightblog for more scenic photos of my travels.

 Disclosure: I was a media guest of the Biltmore Estate, and received free Estate admission, and discounts to stay on property.
 All food costs associated with this visit were my own.